iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Another aspect with conflicting reports is the camera array.
 Back in July, rumors said the iPhone 17 Pro models would feature a camera with variable aperture.
 The report also mentioned the devices’ ultrawide modules getting an upgrade, meaning all three sensors would now have 48MP.

 While the latter has been confirmed by more recent leaks, the former was contradicted.
-According to Ming-Chi Kuo, Apple will only use variable aperture in the iPhone 18 Pro models, in 2026.
-There’s a chance the technology was being considered for this year’s phones, but didn’t meet Apple’s standards on time.
+According to Ming-Chi Kuo, Apple will only use variable aperture in the iPhone 18 Pro models in 2026.
+There’s a chance the technology was being considered for this year’s phones but didn’t meet Apple’s standards on time.

 Processor and Memory